Installing CircuitPython on an ESP32 Reverse Feather TFT

 And wonder of wonders, a light on the Feather started flashing (which it hadn't done before) and in just a few seconds, the CIRCUITPY drive appeared!

 Is the ESP32 Reverse Feather TFT an "Espressif board"?
-That word isn't mentioned on its page, but apparently Espressif is a Chinese company that makes ESP32 chips, so, maybe.
+That word isn't mentioned on its page, but apparently Espressif is a Chinese company that makes ESP32 chips, so, I guess.

 Or maybe there's just a timing issue, and trying it over and over eventually accidentally got it right.

-Anyway, if you have trouble installing CircuitPython on your Feather, try installing a new bootloader first.
+Anyway, if you have trouble installing CircuitPython on your Feather, try installing a new bootloader first, and be aware that you will need that button D0 = BOOT/DFU.
 And if that doesn't work, I guess, keep trying it over and over.

 Once that pain was over, the board worked beautifully.
 I plugged in the